sicknarlo/15_easntkscaor/README.md

 2. There should be no calls to the model from the view.
 3. There should be no DOM manipulation in the model.
 (Don't add a call to the view instead!)
 4. Find somewhere secure to store the canonical score.
 (If a player edits the `#score` span in the console, it should reset on their next click.)
-5. If you complete 1 to 4, implement a version of the game where the board redraws one size larger after every 100 points.
+5. If you complete 1 to 4, implement a version of the game where the board size iterates up by 1 after every 100 points.